wiedehopf/combine1090/README.md

 Should work on the adsbexchange / piaware sd-card images.

+## Alternative

+For quite a few users, this could be an easier to use alternative: https://adsb.im/stage2 If you're looking for an all in one image with configuration via webinterface, give it a try.

 ## Installation:
 ```
 sudo bash -c "$(wget -q -O - https://raw.githubusercontent.com/wiedehopf/combine1090/master/install.sh)"